0x803/APK-Playground/README.md

 ## Licensing :page_with_curl:

 APK Playground is open-source software licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this codebase for educational and non-commercial purposes.
+You are free to use, modify, and distribute this codebase.

 ## Contact :email: